-In addition to corporate and securities law requirements, securities regulators that regulate TMX Group require it to comply with a myriad of governance requirements.
+In addition to corporate and securities law requirements, securities regulators require TMX Group to comply with a myriad of governance requirements.
 Pursuant to the ASC and BCSC Undertakings, the boards of directors of TMX Group, TSX Inc. and TSX Venture Exchange Inc. must be identical and under the AMF Recognition Order for MX the board of directors of Montréal Exchange Inc. must be identical to that of TMX Group.